tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 then processes the extension's "response_type" field:

-- If the value is "esni_accept", the client MUST check that the extension's "nonce" field matches ClientESNIInner.nonce and otherwise abort the connection with an "illegal_parameter" alert.
+- If the value is "esni_accept", the client MUST check that the extension's "nonce" field matches the nonce that was used to calculate ClientESNIInner.encrypted_nonce and otherwise abort the connection with an "illegal_parameter" alert.
 The client then proceeds with the connection as usual, verifying the certificate against the desired name.

 - If the value is "esni_retry_request", the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in